yoojinoh/hrmdock/README.md

 We can add anything you want to the default Dockerfile (only commit to branches that I can review though), or you can reference to your own Dockerfile in hrmdock_utils.sh.

+Install a new machine or virtual machine:

+	hrm_update_this_machine